Select Page

 Reference Architecture for Smart Production Systems

 The reference architecture defines a blueprint for integrating autonomous robots, cloud-edge infrastructure, digital twins, and business systems.
-Built to address real-world challenges like vendor lock-in, deployment complexity, and low interoperability, it presents a layered model with use cases, logical system design, and physical deployment strategies tailored to smart production environments.
+Tailored for real-world smart production environments and addressing real-world challenges like vendor lock-in, deployment complexity, and low interoperability, it presents a layered model with use cases, logical system design, and physical deployment strategies tailored to smart production environments.

 #ReferenceArchitecture #SmartProduction #CloudEdge #5G #DigitalTwin